Temporal-Difference Variational Continual Learning: Temporal-Difference Variational Continual Learning

 \begin{restatable}{proposition}{propnstep} The standard KL minimization objective in Variational Continual Learning (Equation \ref{eq2}) is equivalently represented as the following objective, where $n \in \mathbb{N}_{0}$ is a hyperparameter:

 \end{restatable}

-We present the proof of Proposition \ref{prop:nstep} in Appendix \ref{app:n-step}.
+We present the proof of Proposition \ref{prop:nstep} in \textbf{Appendix \ref{app:n-step}}.
 We name Equation \ref{eq:nstep} as the n-Step KL regularization objective.
 It represents the same learning target of Equation \ref{eq2} as a sum of weighted likelihoods and KL terms that consider different posterior estimations, which can be interpreted as ``distributing" the role of regularization among them.
 For instance, if an estimate $q_{t-i}$ deviates too far from the true posterior, it only affects $1 / n$ of the KL regularization term.
 The hyperparameter $n$ assumes integer values up to $t$ and defines how far in the past the learning target goes.
 If $n$ is set to 1, we recover vanilla VCL.

 An interesting insight comes from the likelihood term.
 It contains the likelihood of different tasks, weighted by their recency.
-Hence, the idea of re-training in old task data, commonly leveraged as a heuristic in CL methods, naturally emerges in the proposed objective.
-Additionally, we may estimate the likelihood term by replaying data from different tasks simultaneously, alleviating the violation of the i.i.d assumption that happens given the online, sequential nature of CL \citep{HADSELL20201028}.
+Hence, the idea of re-estimating old task likelihoods, commonly leveraged as a heuristic in CL methods, fundamentally emerges in the proposed objective.
+We may estimate these likelihood terms by replaying data from different tasks simultaneously, alleviating the violation of the i.i.d assumption that happens given the online, sequential nature of CL \citep{HADSELL20201028}.